IIIF/api/source/presentation/4.0/index.md

 ### Audio in 3D

-Building on the previous example, this Scene adds spatial audio to the chess game piece arrangement.
+Continuing to build on the previous examples, this Scene adds spatial audio to the chess game piece arrangement.
 Three Audio Emitter Annotations are painted into the Scene alongside the chess models, creating a dynamic 3D audio experience timed to the Scene's duration.

 This example is a Manifest with a single Scene with a duration.
 The chess game pieces from the previous example are retained, and multiple Audio Emitter Annotations are additionally painted into the Scene, with positional emitters used to create a 3D audio experience.
 Some of the Audio Emitter Annotations are only painted into the Scene for a limited period of time, producing dynamic change in the sounds heard within the Scene.
 A commenting Annotation is also provided to highlight the instant in time when a change in sound occurs.

 A content resource may be annotated into a Scene for a period of time by use of a PointSelector that is temporally scoped by a [FragmentSelector](https://www.w3.org/TR/annotation-model/#fragment-selector).
-The FragmentSelector has a `value` property, the value of which follows the [media fragment syntax](https://www.w3.org/TR/media-frags/#naming-time) of `t=`.
+The FragmentSelector has a [`value`][prezi-40-model-value] property, the value of which follows the [media fragment syntax](https://www.w3.org/TR/media-frags/#naming-time) of `t=`.
 This annotation pattern uses the [`refinedBy`][prezi-40-model-refinedBy] property [defined by the W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#refinement-of-selection).
 When using a URL fragment in place of a SpecificResource, the parameter `t` can be used to select the temporal region.
 Both patterns are used in this example.

 An Annotation may target a specific point in time using a PointSelector's [`instant`][prezi-40-model-instant] property.
 The property's value must be a positive floating point number indicating a value in seconds that falls within the Scene's duration.
 In this example this is used for a comment Annotation.

 In this example, the audio content resources have durations that do not match the Scene's duration.
-The [`timeMode` property](https://iiif.io/api/presentation/3.0/#timemode) is used to indicate the desired behavior when the duration of the content resource that is not equal to the temporal region targeted by the annotation.
+The [`timeMode`][prezi-40-model-timeMode] property is used to indicate the desired behavior when the duration of the content resource that is not equal to the temporal region targeted by the annotation.

 {% include code_example.html src="uc06_audio_with_3d.json" %}